Are you serious?

 What exactly is the priority here?

-Have you ever noticed the fact that when ever you must have picked up a resume for marketing or any generic resume to read….
+Have you ever noticed the fact that whenever you must have picked up a resume for marketing or any generic resume to read….

-What are the first 3 things you notice ?
+What are the first 3 things you notice?

-Yes you very much got it right !
+Yes, you very much got it right!

-Marketing resume summary is the most important of all sections in our blog because you cannot afford to make a mistake here
+The marketing resume summary is the most important of all sections in our blog because you cannot afford to make a mistake here

 Evidently, it appears to be the most simple one as well.

-You will eventually discover in this article , you need to convey your problem-solving attitude and not really what your objective is unless you are a fresher.
+You will eventually discover in this article, you need to convey your problem-solving attitude and not really what your objective is unless you are a fresher.